Tsunami alerts pass Indonesia quake test, with luck

 Made up of seismographic stations and deep-ocean sensors, the Indian Ocean Tsunami Warning System was activated in June 2006 after an agreement at a United Nations conference in Japan.

-When a quake hits, data is sent to the Pacific Tsunami Warning Centre in Hawaii and the Japan Meteorological Agency, which coordinate with national tsunami centres in the region.
+When a quake hits, data is sent to the Pacific Tsunami Warning Centre in Hawaii and the Japan Meteorological Agency, which coordinate with national tsunami centers in the region.

 In Sri Lanka, officials pressed a “tsunami evacuation” button from an emergency control room in Colombo that alerted 75 warning towers across the island.
 Within 20 minutes, three million people had moved from the seashore to safer places.